-An NDA (or confidentiality agreement) is a binding agreement between two (or more) parties that obligates a party (or parties) to maintain the confidentiality of the information being exchanged between such parties.
-This agreement also sets the exceptions of such obligations, how long the obligations last, and what happens if someone breaches these obligations.
+An NDA is a binding agreement between two (or more) parties that obligates a party or parties to maintain confidentiality.
+The confidentiality obligations can be mutual or uni-directional (one-way).
+Other provisions include exceptions to confidentiality, how long the obligations last, and what happens if someone breaches their obligations.
 It is a widely used document and something many startups and small businesses will come across at least once.
-This document should be in your files and ready to use with prospective business partners and others, if necessary.
+This document should be in your files and ready to use with prospective business partners, vendors, contractors, employees, and others if necessary.

 An NDA is a great way to keep proprietary information and trade secrets protected from a business’s partners/vendors/suppliers, competitors, and even employees.
 However, one must be careful when drafting an NDA to make sure this proprietary information is truly protected.
 Most NDAs are set to expire after a certain period of time, thus throwing the trade secret protection into jeopardy.
-An NDA that expires would allow the receiving party to use the information or disclose it, therefore breaking the prong of secrecy.
+An expiration of confidentiality obligations could allow the receiving party to use the information or disclose it.
 A properly drafted NDA will have a carve-out to protect the confidentiality of trade secrets for as long as they remain trade secrets under applicable law.